Omoyi/Data-Analysis-Project/README.md

 I first focused on understanding temporal patterns in the data.

 * **Daily Ride Trends:** I created a bar chart to show ride volume by day of the week.
-This revealed a clear pattern: ride volume peaks on weekends, especially on **Fridays and Saturdays**, suggesting higher demand for social events.
+This revealed a clear pattern: ride volume peaks in the middle of the week, especially on **Thursday and Fridays**, suggesting higher demand for social events.

     * *Screenshot:* ![Daily ride volume by day of the week.](/visualization/Day-peakHour.png)